Swetrix/blog-posts/posts/2025-05-31-data-policy.md

 The salt to generate the hash is generated randomly every day.
 This means a visitor on Monday and Tuesday will appear as two distinct visitors, preventing long-term tracking.
 We cannot show user retention statistics because they rely on a persistent session identifier, like cookies.

+### User Profiles

+We also support User Profiles tracking.
+Profiles work similarly to sessions and use the same irreversible hash mechanism.
+The main difference is that while the sessions salt is reset daily, the profiles salt is reset monthly.

+You can also pass your own `profileIds` to the API if you want to identify your users (e.g. by using your internal user IDs or storing this data in cookies).
+However, if you choose to do this, you are required to obtain consent from your users.

 ### Page views

 For pageviews, we store the following data: